-I. Request for Reconsideration
+Request for Reconsideration

-A program that has received notice of denial or revocation of accreditation will be promptly notified of the decision by written notice delivered by overnight/traceable carrier by the deadline for notification stated by the Board.
-The notice shall state the reason(s) for the decision and inform the program director that he or she has the right to seek review of the decision by filing a written "Request for Reconsideration" with the Executive Office.
+A program that has received an appealable accreditation decision will be promptly notified of the decision by written notice delivered electronically by the deadline for notification stated by the Board.
+The notice shall state the reason(s) for the decision and inform the program director that they have the right to seek review of the decision by filing a written "Request for Reconsideration" with the Executive Office.
 At the time of notification, the Executive Office shall furnish the program director with a copy of the ACGC Process for Reconsideration and Appeal.
 To be valid, the Executive Office must receive a Request for Reconsideration no more than thirty (30) calendar days after the program director receives notice of the adverse decision.

-A Request for Reconsideration must contain a statement of why the program director believes that ACGC's decision was improper and include any supporting documentation that the program wishes to have considered during the review.
+A Request for Reconsideration must contain a statement of why the program director believes that ACGC's decision was improper and includes any supporting documentation that the program wishes to have considered during the review.
 Information contained in the Request for Reconsideration may include evidence that the program has remedied the deficiencies that were the subject of the adverse accreditation decision.

-J. Reconsideration Process
+Reconsideration Process

-A Request for Reconsideration must be accompanied by a check, money order or credit card payment in the amount of \$500, made payable to the Accreditation Council for Genetic Counseling.
+A Request for Reconsideration must be accompanied by a payment for the stated fees for this process per the ACGC Fees.
 This fee will not be refunded regardless of the outcome of the review.

-The Executive Office forwards to each member of the Board the program's Request for Reconsideration and the complete file of all documents available to the Program Review Committee and the Board.
+The Executive Office forwards to each member of the Board the program's Request for Reconsideration, the complete file of all documents concerning the program that were available to the Program Review Committee and upon which the Board relied in making the accreditation decision.